openhackathons-org/gpubootcamp/hpc/multi_gpu_nways/README.md

 # N-Ways to Multi-GPU Programming

+This repository contains mini applications for GPU Bootcamps.
 This bootcamp focuses on multi-GPU programming models.

 Scaling applications to multiple GPUs across multiple nodes requires one to be adept at not just the programming models and optimization techniques, but also at performing root-cause analysis using in-depth profiling to identify and minimize bottlenecks.
 In this bootcamp, participants will learn to improve the performance of an application step-by-step, taking cues from profilers along the way.
 Moreover, understanding of the underlying technologies and communication topology will help us utilize high-performance NVIDIA libraries to extract more performance out of the system.